REVrobotics/node-can-bridge/README.md

 4. Run `npm run prepublish`
 5. Commit change to git
 6. Run `git tag v<version>`
+7. Run `git push`
-7. Run `git push --tags`
+8. Run `git push --tags`
-8. Run `npm publish --access public`
+9. Run `npm publish --access public`
-9. Create a new release on GitHub with an explanation of the changes
+10. Create a new release on GitHub with an explanation of the changes